joedolson/wp-to-twitter/src/readme.txt

 * Removed: upgrade paths from version 2.4.x
 * Removed: support for YOURLS version 1.3
 * Removed: support for Twitter Friendly Links (plug-in not updated in 8 years)
+* TEST: Support for alt attributes in Feeds; test image display?

 = 3.3.2 =